Case Western Reserve University Rowing Team

 Fall and Spring Practices

-Practices are normally held at the Cleveland Rowing Foundation (CRF) in Ohio City.
+Practices are normally held at the Cleveland Rowing Foundation (CRF), 1003 British St, just off the Ohio City RTA stop.
 We row on the Cuyahoga River and share our space with other local crews and the occasional freighter from Lake Erie.

 Winter Training

-Beginning close to the start of November, we switch from outdoor to indoor training.
+Beginning close to the start of November, typically after our final fall regatta, we switch from outdoor to indoor training.
 Morning practices are hosted primarily at the CRF erg room so we can all train together.
+Practices are also held on campus in the Veale Athletic Center, consisting of weightlifting and cross training.
 Winter training will also include PM workouts that include elements of lifting, cardio, and swimming that are carried out independently or in winter training groups.

 Picture